daodonnell12/qtl-aerial-roots-yield-traits-zea-mays/README.md

 ##Zea trial 1 metadata, including all trait data captured for all individual plants per entry.

+#Zea-Trial-1_Metadata_w-Long-Lat.csv
+##Zea trial 1 metadata, including all trait data captured for all individual plants per entry, with latitude and longitude position coordinates for each plant.
+Latitude = row number; longitude = plant position number along the row.

 #Zea-Trial-1_NDFA-AR_Table
 ##NDFA and AR trait values (average and standard error) table,  used in conjunction with R code '2024_R_script_Evolution-scatterplot', to generate Figure 3, '%NDFA and Aerial Root Node Variation among Zea Subgroups'.